 Paris Travelogue Who doesn’t dream of visiting Paris, the city of Love.
 I had the same dream since my childhood and that dream was finally coming true.

 While staying in the UK for my masters, I, along with my flatmate in Leeds, started planning for our trip to Paris.
-I had never imagined to have applied for a tourist visa in a foreign country, all by myself and to eventually get it approved.
+I had never imagined having applied for a tourist visa in a foreign country, all by myself, and eventually get it approved.

 Starting Our Paris Trip

 As we were coming closer to the day we were supposed to leave for Paris, people had started cautioning us of various cases of theft that take place in Paris.
 We were a little scared.
 What made us feel terrified is when we were at Gare du Nord station in Paris and the police officer himself asked us to be careful of thieves and to never lose sight of our luggage.